 Have you noticed the walls or windows in your house almost seem to be magnetic when your micro heli is getting fairly close to them?
 No matter what you do, it's very hard or perhaps even impossible to overcome this strange magnetic wall or window attraction.

 It's a very real force the micro heli is experiencing, but it has nothing to do with magnetism - it's all due to Bernoulli's principle.

 When a micro heli (or any size helicopter for that matter) is near a wall, the fast moving downwash air flow from the rotor creates a lower pressure area up against the wall compared to the other side of the helicopter.
 This pressure differential then pushes your little heli into the wall or window.
 It has nothing to do with your piloting skills :-)

 We Need The Speed!

-The faster the air flows over the wing the more lift.
-This is a very basic explanation – there are other forces involved such as drag and turbulence that limit the speed of air over a wing and ultimately limit the amount of lift produced.
+Thus, the faster the air flows over the wing the more lift.
+This is a very basic explanation; there are other forces and factors involved such as drag, turbulence, flow separation, along with the shape of the airfoil that limit the speed of air over a wing and ultimately limit the amount of lift produced.